FelixWeichselgartner/felixweichselgartner.github.io/index.md

 ## Who I am

 Servus!
 My name is Felix Weichselgartner and I'm an Electrical and Information Engineering student from Lower Bavaria in Germany.
-Beside my study at the [Landshut University of Applied Sciences](https://www.haw-landshut.de/) and working as a software engineer for [Jungheinrich AG](https://www.jungheinrich.de/) in the department of automated guided vehicles.
+Beside my study at the [Landshut University of Applied Sciences](https://www.haw-landshut.de/) I'm working as a software engineer for [Jungheinrich AG](https://www.jungheinrich.de/) in the department of automated guided vehicles.
 In my spare time I like to program and do different electrical projects.
 However, I also enjoy playing video games, skiing and reading.

 ## Curriculum Vitae